-GLEN Learning Journeys
+GLEN Learning Modules

 Study The GLEN's Work in More Depth

 These modules are free to GLEN members.
 Some are accessible to non-members for a contribution to support ongoing GLEN evolution.
+This area of the site is currently a key focus of development.

-Cebu Farmers Market—Toward Communities for Alternative Food Ecosystems or CAFE i
+Cebu Farmers Market—Toward Communities for Alternative Food Ecosystems or CAFEi

 Teresa Ruelas and her collaborators created a new organization called CAFEi to support farmers on the island of Cebu in the Philippines who grow organic food and market it through farmers markets.
 This collaboration has many lessons of how to grow something through pure persistence, collaboration across distance, and willingness to evolve solutions in response to on-the-ground realities.
 It is also a great example of using virtual visualization to facilitate organization development and change.